Getting Fit for Older Men: 6 Workout Routines for Guys Beyond Age 50

 Aside from a gym routine that helps bolster functional fitness to translate to daily life, experts also emphasized daily movement.

 "Walking, tennis, pickleball or hiking; I always help clients find a hobby that's active," Konforti added.

 Endres agreed with Konforti's assessment of focusing on primal pattern movements, but noted the importance of including balance work in a regular routine.

 "I always include balance exercises for clients of all ages," she said.
 "If balance is an issue, the exercises are intended to regain balance.
 If it's not an issue, we do it as maintenance to be sure it sticks around.
 Balance training is critical to preventing falls."

-The 6 best exercises for men older than 50
+The 6 best workouts for men older than 50 to get fit

 While lots of exercises are great for men older than 50 and target most of those primal pattern movements, Endres pointed to the following six exercises as good options to get started: